Young man fatally stabbed on street in Mallow, Co Cork

 Gardaí are looking for a man in his late teens or early twenties who left scene after assault

-Gardaí are examing if the altercation is linked to an earlier row at Cahirmee Horse Fair.
+The scene at Bridge St in Mallow on Friday morning following a fatal stabbing in the town last night.
+Photograph: The Irish Times

-A 24-year-old man has died after he was stabbed during an altercation on the street in Mallow in Co Cork on Thursday night.
+A 24-year-old man has died after he was stabbed during an altercation on a street in Mallow in Co Cork on Thursday night.

 Gardaí are expected to formally launch a murder inquiry later on Friday once they receive the results of a postmortem examination on the body